Lake-Tuggeranong-College/Holocron/README.md

 ![Platform](https://img.shields.io/badge/Published%20Via-Obsidian%20Publish-7C3AED)
 ![Last Commit](https://img.shields.io/github/last-commit/Lake-Tuggeranong-College/Holocron)

-Welcome to the **Holocron**, the centralized knowledge base and curriculum repository for Computing and IT subjects at **Lake Tuggeranong College**.
+Welcome to the **Holocron**, the centralised knowledge base and curriculum repository for Computing and IT subjects at **Lake Tuggeranong College**.

 This repository serves as the backend for our digital classroom environment.
-All course materials, lab instructions, and technical notes are managed here and synchronized for a seamless learning experience.
+All course materials, lab instructions, and technical notes are managed here and synchronised for a seamless learning experience.

 ## 🌐 Live Site